pantheon-systems/documentation/source/_docs/sendgrid.md

 ### SendGrid SMTP Integration

-<div class="alert alert-info" role="alert"> The Sendgrid API module currently needs a patch to work with Drupal 7, see [The issue report for more information](https://www.drupal.org/node/2759433#comment-11359957).</div>
+<div class="alert alert-info" role="alert"> The Sendgrid API module currently needs a patch to work with Drupal 7, see <a href ="https://www.drupal.org/node/2759433#comment-11359957">this issue</a> for more information.</div>

 Support for Drupal 8 is not yet available for the [SMTP Authentication Support](https://www.drupal.org/project/smtp) module.
 However, [some users](https://groups.google.com/a/pantheon.io/forum/#!topic/power-users/HxvK7T0MPEM) have reported success with the pre-release version.